neoforged/Documentation/docs/items/armor.md

 - Adding your armor to some of the `minecraft:enchantable/*` `ItemTags` so that your item can have certain enchantments applied to it.

 :::note
 The only logic that has no alternative to using an `ArmorItem` base is when mobs replace their current held item via `Mob#canReplaceCurrentItem`.
-Mobs will always check swords, followed by bows, crossbows, armor, and diggers, with all other items not considered for specialized logic.
+Mobs will always check for an instance of `SwordItem`, followed by `BowItem`, `CrossbowItem`, `ArmorItem`, and `DiggerItem`, with all other items not considered for specialized logic.
 :::

 ### `Equippable`